 The concluding part of the questionnaire allowed for the opportunity to elaborate on any matters previously responded to and to express further personal views.
-These comments were analysed to reflect themes and sub-themes that emerged.
-The most key findings identified included the following:
+These comments were analysed qualitatively to identify any further issues that emerged.
+Key findings identified included the following common views being expressed:

-- Expression of a common view in regard to the moulding and influencing of ethics was the opinion that ethics is affected by circumstances and the people that individuals surround themselves with. - Expression of the opinion that formal ethics education needs to be addressed at a much earlier stage than University level, rather during schooling years ie. during childhood where moral grounding could still be nurtured.
+- In regard to the moulding and influencing of ethics, expression of the belief that ethics is affected by circumstances and the people that individuals surround themselves with, many believing that ethics cannot be taught. - The opinion that formal ethics education needs to be addressed at a much earlier stage than university level, rather during schooling years, i.e. during childhood where moral grounding could still be nurtured.

-Expression of a strong belief that formalised University ethics education should provide students with detailed guidance to make informed decisions and to better understand possible realistic ethical dilemmas that they may be exposed to once active members of the profession.
+A strong belief that the formalised university ethics education that they were exposed to, was too philosophical and not sufficiently practical for knowing what to do in situations.
+The thought was that the course should provide detailed guidance to take informed decisions and to better understand possible realistic ethical dilemmas that they may be exposed to once active members of the profession.

-This thought aligns to Piper et al. (1993) who recognise that university ethics education needs to provide interesting and appropriately relevant examples in regard to specific societal circumstances in order to engage students.
+This thought aligns to Piper et al. (1993) who recognise that university ethics education needs to provide interesting and appropriately relevant examples with regard to specific societal circumstances in order to engage students.
 They posit the need to incorporate carefully researched case studies about outstanding leaders that students are familiar with, the challenges that these individuals faced, what decisions and actions they took, and what led them to conduct their affairs as they did.